 Future policy benefits payable of \$1.9 billion and \$1.7 billion at December 31, 2012 and 2011, respectively, represent liabilities for long-duration insurance policies including long-term care, life insurance, annuities, and certain health and other supplemental policies sold to individuals for which some of the premium received in the earlier years is intended to pay anticipated benefits to be incurred in future years.
 These reserves are recognized on a net level premium method based on interest rates, mortality, morbidity, withdrawal and maintenance expense assumptions from published actuarial tables, modified based upon actual experience.
-The assumptions used to determine the liability for future policy benefits are established and locked in at the time each contract is acquired and would only change if our expected future gross premiums, are not adequate to provide for future expected policy benefits.
+The assumptions used to determine the liability for future policy benefits are established and locked in at the time each contract is acquired and would only change if our expected future experience deteriorated to the point that the level of the liability, together with the present value of future gross premiums, are not adequate to provide for future expected policy benefits.